XiangqiWang77/causalrl/readme.md

 To address this, this implementation modifies the base **Verl** framework to utilize a **separate thread for reward calculation**.

 * **Main Thread:** Handles the policy optimization (actor/critic updates).
-* **Reward Thread:** Asynchronously computes the Jacobian-based causal influence scores (, ) and performs the spectral energy normalization.
+* **Reward Thread:** Asynchronously computes the Jacobian-based causal influence scores, and performs the spectral energy normalization.

 ---

-## Dataset Sources
+## Dataset Sources (Please refer to the data folder for download)

 The repository includes support for the following academic datasets used in the paper's experiments to evaluate reasoning faithfulness and robustness.